 The University provides support for students in a number of areas.
 First, students can access information regarding financial support through the School of Graduate Studies and Postdoctoral Affairs.
 Second, students can access academic and teaching support through the Centre for Teaching and Learning.
 Third, students can access counselling and psychological services through the Employee Assistance Program at Queen's.
 Further, other, more specialized supports are available on campus, including the Positive Space Program for lesbian, gay, bisexual, and transgendered students, the Four Directions Indigenous Student Centre, and Queen's Student Accessibility Services (QSAS) for students with access needs.

-For more information, visit the General guidelines for Graduate Study page.
+For more information, visit our Prospective Students Overview page.